mrlunchbox777/basic-setup/resources/install/README.md

         * [3rd party search](https://winget.run/)
     * [winget docs](https://learn.microsoft.com/en-us/windows/package-manager/winget/)
 * `curl`
-    * These are disabled by default because of the associated security risks of automated curl/bash scripts.
+    * These are disabled by default because of the associated security risks of automated curl/bash scripts, they can be enabled as described in the help for `environment-validation`.

 ## Commands for Reading `index.json` files